opal3/conventions/css.md

 We use SCSS over SASS.

 We use [Stylelint](https://stylelint.io/) to ensure that all SASS written conforms to the rules outlined in this document.
-Any deviation from this will result in failing tests in Circle CI.
+Any deviation from this will result in failing tests.
 Therefore, it's important to run these tests locally first.
-For a full list of the configured Stylelint rules we use, see `src/.stylelintrc` in the consumer site repo.
+For a full list of the configured Stylelint rules we use, see `src/.stylelintrc` in the main repo.

 If you think there should be any changes to these, then raise them with the team; this is designed to be easy to use for all.